 - We monitor, inspect and rate services.

 - We take action to protect people who use services.

 - We speak with our independent voice, publishing our views on major quality issues in health and social care.

-The CQC have released their new strategy for 2021, with an emphasis on collaborative working, patient engagement, safety through sharing learning from experiences of users of the service and professionals, quality improvements and adopting a flexible smarter approach to inspections and regulation.
+The CQC released their new strategy in 2021, with an emphasis on collaborative working, patient engagement, safety through sharing learning from experiences of users of the service and professionals, quality improvements and adopting a flexible smarter approach to inspections and regulation.